Spanish police raid ruling party HQ in graft probe

 He has also been charged in the slush fund case.

-Reporting by Rodrigo de Miguel; Writing by Paul Day; Editing by Julien Toyer, John Stonestreet
+Reporting by Rodrigo de Miguel; Writing by Paul Day; Editing by John Stonestreet